Are you 11 weeks pregnant with a belly that looks more like you’re 20 weeks?

-The good news is that bloating, and the discomfort that comes with it, can be managed.
-In this article, we’ll discuss what causes bloating and what you can do to combat it during your pregnancy.
+In this article, we’ll discuss what causes bloating in pregnancy and what you can do to combat it.

 Progesterone is a necessary hormone throughout all stages of your pregnancy.
-So much so that its levels will continue to rise through all 40 weeks.
+Its levels will continue to rise through all 40 weeks.

 In early pregnancy, progesterone helps increase blood flow to your uterus and stimulates the glands in your uterus to thicken and provide nutrients to the growing baby.
-It also helps your body develop the placenta, as well as the decidua.
-The decidua is an entirely new organ that will attach your placenta to your uterus and helps the embryo to attach as well.
+It also helps your body develop the placenta.

-Soon the placenta will start making progesterone on its own as well.
-This further helps the baby to grow, as well as helping your pelvic muscles to strengthen and prevents your uterus from contracting until it’s time to go into labor.
+The placenta will start making progesterone on its own as well.
+This further helps the baby grow, strengthens your pelvic muscles, and prevents your uterus from contracting until it’s time to go into labor.

-But while progesterone does a lot of good things for you and your baby, it does have a few side effects that are less than desirable.
-These include breast tenderness, fatigue, and you guessed it — bloating.
+But while progesterone does many good things for you and your baby, it does have a few side effects that are less than desirable.
+These include breast tenderness, fatigue, and, you guessed it — bloating.

-If your bloating is making your uncomfortable, whether physically or every time you walk by a mirror, you can help minimize it.
+If bloating makes you uncomfortable, whether physically or every time you walk by a mirror, you can help minimize it.

 1. Change Your Diet

-Often things in our diet can contribute to bloat and discomfort, even if they are otherwise healthy.
-Things like beans, whole grains, and vegetables like cabbage, broccoli, and asparagus can increase your bloating.
-Apples, onions, and tomatoes are all high in fructose, which can cause discomfort and bloating.
+Some foods in our diet can contribute to bloat and discomfort, even if they are healthy options.
+Things like beans and whole grains and vegetables like cabbage, broccoli, and asparagus can increase your bloating.
+Apples, onions, and tomatoes are all high in fructose, which can also cause discomfort and bloating.

-Have you noticed diarrhea as an additional symptom of your bloating and discomfort?
+Have you noticed diarrhea as an additional symptom?

-If this is correlating with an increase in dairy products since you became pregnant, it might be you are lactose intolerant.
-Some people with mild intolerance do not notice symptoms unless they increase their consumption of dairy.
+If this correlates with an increase in dairy products since you became pregnant, you might be lactose intolerant.
+Some people with mild intolerance do not notice symptoms unless they increase their dairy consumption.

 2. Small and Slow Is The Way To Go

 The larger the meal, the harder it is to digest.
 Have you noticed you often feel tired after eating a big meal?
-That’s because of all the energy your body is having to use to digest all that food (source).
+That’s because of all the energy your body needs to digest all that food (2).

-Many healthcare providers suggest pregnant women eat six small meals a day (source).
+Many health care providers suggest pregnant women eat six small meals a day.
 Frequent meals?
 Sign us up!

-Eating slower can help too because it takes 20 minutes on average for a person’s brain to realize they are full (source).
+Eating slower can also help because it takes 20 minutes on average for a person’s brain to realize they are full.
 By eating slowly, you allow your body to send your brain the signal that you are full before you’ve actually overeaten.
-By not overeating, bloating may be prevented.
+By not overeating, you can prevent bloating.

 3. Don’t Smoke

 It’s widely known smoking can cause a lot of damage to your unborn baby, including limiting their oxygen, low birth weights, an increased risk of respiratory issues, as well as SIDS.
-But many don’t know it also carries some side effects that can bring some discomfort to you during pregnancy as well.
+But many don’t know it also carries some side effects that can bring some discomfort to you during pregnancy.

-Pregnant or not, smoking can lead to bloating because smokers inhale more than their non-smoking counterparts (source).
+Pregnant or not, smoking can lead to bloating because smokers inhale more than their non-smoking counterparts (3).
 And this air often gets trapped in your stomach or colon.